List of awards and nominations received by Sacha Baron Cohen

-Sacha Baron Cohen is a British comedian, actor and performance artist.
+Sacha Baron Cohen is an English actor and comedian.
 He has received several awards including two BAFTA Awards, two Golden Globe Awards and a Screen Actors Guild Award as well as nominations for three Academy Awards, and six Primetime Emmy Awards.

 For his playing the title role in the mockumentary Borat (2006) he won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy and was nominated for the Academy Award for Best Adapted Screenplay.
-He portrayed Jerry Rubin in the Aaron Sorkin directed political legal drama The Trial of the Chicago 7 (2021) for which he was nominated for the Academy Award for Best Supporting Actor, the Golden Globe Award for Best Supporting Actor – Motion Picture and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
+He portrayed Abbie Hoffman in the Aaron Sorkin directed political legal drama The Trial of the Chicago 7 (2021) for which he was nominated for the Academy Award for Best Supporting Actor, the Golden Globe Award for Best Supporting Actor – Motion Picture and the Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Supporting Role.
 He reprised his role as Borat in the sequel, Borat Subsequent Moviefilm (2020) for which he won the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy and was nominated for the Academy Award for Best Adapted Screenplay.

 On television, he two British Academy Television Awards for Best Comedy (Programme or Series) and Best Comedy Performance for the satirical sketch comedy series Da Ali G Show (2000–2004).
 He was nominated for the Golden Globe Award for Best Actor – Television Series Musical or Comedy for the Showtime political satire mockumentary series Who is America?
 (2018) and the Golden Globe Award for Best Actor – Miniseries or Television Film for the Netflix french political intrigue limited series The Spy (2019).
 He also received nominations for six Primetime Emmy Awards and a Directors Guild of America Award.